Saruccio/couchdb_v3.1.1_rasperry_os/README.md

 In this section you will be guided to install CouchDB into the user home `/home/couchdb`.

 Before the first run you have to define the `admin` user.

-In order to do so you have to become `couchdb` user, open the file `/home/couchdb/etc/local.ini` and insert the password for the `admin` user in the section `[admins]`
+In order to do so you have to login as `couchdb` user, open the file `/home/couchdb/etc/local.ini` and insert the password for the `admin` user in the section `[admins]`

 You can find more details in the official instructions at the link https://docs.couchdb.org/en/stable/config/auth.html#config-admins